History of OrthoBethesda

 - OrthoBethesda Physical Therapy was awarded The John Carroll Society Pro Bono Health Care Award for the free health care services provided by our therapists to the poor and homeless in the Archdiocese of Washington.

-- Craig A. Miller, MD joined OrthoBethesda as our second sports medicine fellowship-trained orthopaedic surgeon.
+- Craig A. Miller, MD joined OrthoBethesda as our second sports medicine, fellowship-trained orthopedic surgeon.
 A graduate of Tufts University, where he also played football, he then attended George Washington University School of Medicine in Washington, D.C. where he graduated with honors.
-Dr. Miller completed an internship in general surgery at the New York University Medical Center, and an orthopaedic surgery residency at the Hospital for Joint Diseases Orthopaedic Institute in New York.
+Dr. Miller completed an internship in general surgery at the New York University Medical Center and an orthopedic surgery residency at the Hospital for Joint Diseases Orthopaedic Institute in New York.
 He then went on to complete advanced fellowship training in sports medicine at the Kerlan Jobe Orthopaedic Clinic in Los Angeles, California.
 Since 2008, Dr. Miller has been an assistant team physician for the Washington Nationals.

 - OrthoBethesda opened doors on a new space dedicated to joint surgery.
 The Washington Joint Institute offers the latest in innovative technologies to patients seeking arthroscopic procedures, partial joint replacement, minimally invasive joint replacement, or revision joint replacement surgery.